chankrrn/WRO-FE-YBR/mech/mech_README.md

 # 10. Mechanical Testing and Iteration

-Mechanical testing is used to modify the design rather than only verify that the final vehicle moves.
+Mechanical testing is used as part of the design process rather than only as a final check that the robot moves.

+The clearest example is the drivetrain, where the external ratio changed twice because the earlier configurations did not provide the level of low-speed control we wanted.

 ---

 ## 10.1 Drivetrain Testing

-The clearest mechanical iteration was the drivetrain.

 | Version | Configuration | Observation | Decision |
 |---|---|---|---|
 | V1 | 28:28 | Insufficient low-speed torque / control | Increase reduction |
 | V2 | 21:28 | Improved torque and controllability | Test further reduction |
 | V3 | 16:28 | Best balance found for current robot | Selected as final |

+This progression provides direct evidence that testing affected the final mechanical architecture rather than merely confirming a design that had already been selected.

 ---